rockthejvm/rockthejvm-site/src/content/articles/akka-typed-actors-stateful-and-stateless.md

 ## Setup

 This article will assume you have the Akka Typed library set up in your project.
-If you don't, you can create a new SBT project with your favorite tool, and add the following to your build.sbt file:
+If you don't, you can create a new sbt project with your favorite tool, and add the following to your build.sbt file:

 ```scala
 val akkaVersion = "2.6.10"